jefdaj/ortholang-demo/templates/reference.md

 Examples:

-{{ macros.load_rrr(user, 'examples/muscle.rrr') }}
+{{ macros.load_cut(user, 'examples/muscle.cut') }}

 ## Sample module

 Random (but reproducable) sampling of list elements.

-WARNING: Because of the way Detourrr caches tempfiles, calling these more than once will give the same sublist each time!
+WARNING: Because of the way ShortCut caches tempfiles, calling these more than once will give the same sublist each time!
 For different sublists, use in combination with the 'repeat' function.